ParthGunjikar/Seismosafe/README.md

 ## Overview
 SeismoSafe integrates the following technologies to provide a comprehensive safety network:
 - Real-Time Seismic Detection using the ADXL335 accelerometer.
-- Local Alert Systems including audible buzzers and OLED displays.
+- Local Alert Systems including audible buzzer and LCD display.
 - Mesh Networking for robust communication.
 - Emergency Communication via GSM for sending SOS messages.
 - Post-Earthquake Hazard Mitigation with MQ-2 gas sensors for gas leak detection.

 The system processes sensor data locally, transmits it to neighboring nodes or a central hub, and triggers alarms when thresholds are exceeded.
 By providing both localized and centralized responses, SeismoSafe ensures effective and timely interventions.

 ## Components required with Bill of Materials

 |Sl.no|Item|Quantity|Description|Links to Products|